FedorDenisenko/Marketing_research/README.md

-# ad-hoc_analysis
+# Marketing_research
-It is answers for 6 questions in Forex club company for marketing team.
+It is a data research for marketing team.
+It needs to give advices to marketing team in order to optimize their activity?

 Here there is a task.
 And then there are results.
 Filles "Answer for task by Denisenko Fyodor.ipynb" and "Answer for task by Denisenko Fyodor.pdf" show the code of research.